jaclu/tmux-keybtest/README.md

 - `C-` Control was pressed together with the key
 - `M-` Alt was pressed together with the key

-Use the names displayed here in tmux.conf to bind that key to a desired action.
+Use the names displayed here in your tmux.conf to bind that key to a desired action matching the current terminals capabilities.

 It might be obvious, but this should not be run this inside another tmux session, since that would typically bind some keys.